I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hdaudio/nc-hdaudio-pfree_dma_engine.md

 UID : NC:hdaudio.PFREE_DMA_ENGINE
 title : PFREE_DMA_ENGINE
 author : windows-driver-content
-description : The FreeDmaEngine routine frees a DMA engine that was previously allocated by a call to AllocateCaptureDmaEngine or AllocateRenderDmaEngine.The function pointer type for a FreeDmaEngine routine is defined as old-location : audio\freedmaengine.htm old-project : audio ms.assetid : 3f068ac0-2b18-4242-86de-7044ce558788
+description : The FreeDmaEngine routine frees a DMA engine that was previously allocated by a call to AllocateCaptureDmaEngine or AllocateRenderDmaEngine.The function pointer type for a FreeDmaEngine routine is defined as: old-location : audio\freedmaengine.htm old-project : audio ms.assetid : 3f068ac0-2b18-4242-86de-7044ce558788